 - When talking about studies, include the denominator (how many people were in the study) and time frame (over what period of time).
 Learn more in my HLOL podcast with Brian J. Zikmund-Fisher, PhD, “When Communicating Risk, Consider What Patients Need and Want to Know.”

 - Consider how to frame research results.
 Often this means framing data in a positive way (95% of patients improve), rather than negative (5% of patients do not improve or get worse).
 Hear more in my interview with Dr. Lisa Schwartz and Dr. Steven Woloshin, “Helping Others Understand Health Messages.”

 - Define important terms such as “common,” “rare,” and “often.”
 Listen to my HLOL podcast interview with Dr. David Nelson, “Clearly Communicating Scientific Information.”

 Let’s make this a “baker’s dozen” of 13 how-to ideas.

 - Be flexible about writing rules.
 Really, it’s okay to write “7” rather than “seven.”

 More Ways to Learn:

 - Health Literacy from A to Z: Practical Ways to Communicate Your Health Message, Second Edition, by Helen Osborne.
-This award-winning, best-selling book includes a chapter on numeracy.
-Published by Jones & Bartlett Learning.
-Available from the publisher’s website and online bookstores.
+This award-winning, best-selling book was updated in 2018.
+It includes a chapter on numeracy.

 - Helen Osborne often presents keynotes and workshops about many aspects of health literacy.
 Learn more about many of her topics, including numeracy, “Multiplying Our Stratgies to Communicate Numbers.”